keikai/keikai-blog/blog/_posts/2021-11-29-More-than-a-spreadsheet - Copy.markdown

 categories: "Usecase"
 excerpt: “Keikai Spreadsheet - filling data automatically to your Excel templates.”

-index-intro: "Explore possibilties when leveraging the best of spreadsheet."
+index-intro: "Explore possibilities when leveraging the best of spreadsheet."

 image: "2021-11-more_than_spreadsheet/more_than_spreadsheet.png"
 tags: tutorial